andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 22 (Colin Baker)</sub>

-If you want to see at least one Colin Baker story, this one is an interesting and grim satire of reality TV that, if not great, is at least a good episode in the era’s style.
+If you want to see at least one Colin Baker story, this one is an interesting and grim satire of reality TV that, if not great, is at least a good episode in the era's style.
 Doctor Who does The Hunger Games, sorta?
 But even grimmer.
 I enjoyed the story, even if I think its sensibilities are not really Doctor Who-ish.

 Story 139; 2 episodes - Vengeance on Varos